J4n-M44rt3n/Squeeze-a-ball/Documentation.md

 ## Introduction

 Measuring pain is notoriously hard.
+The current best practice is to ask patients to rate their pain on a scale, which limits reliability and coverage.
 In order to improve the clinical reaction to pain, it is essential to develop better methods for pain measurement.

 We propose to hijack a naturally occuring, biological reaction to stress for the purpose of measuring pain.
-When a potentially adverse and urgent situation is recognized by an animal, the *acute stress response* prepares the animal physiologically to take appropriate action, such as fighting or fleeing.
+When a potentially adverse and urgent situation is recognized by an animal, the *acute stress response* readies the body of the animal to take appropriate action, such as fighting or fleeing.
 People experience this acute stress response as well, for instance when we need to subject to dental care.
-Fighting or fleeing is often not an appropriate reaction in such circumstances, and instead we tense up.
-We can transfer this acute stress response to different behavior, such as squeezing the hand of the one you are with, or squeezing an anti-stress ball.
+Instead of fleeing or biting the nice doctor we tense up and squeeze something, such as the hand of the one you are with, or the armrest of the chair you are in.

-Our proposed solution for measuring pain, the Squeeze-a-ball, is a pressure sensor wrapped in a anti-stress ball hooked up to a tablet computer.
+Our proposed solution for measuring pain, the Squeeze-a-ball, is a knitted pressure sensor wrapped in a knitted anti-stress ball hooked up to a tablet computer.
 People can squeeze the ball whenever they experience pain, and the amount of squeeze indicates their pain level.<BR>
 <img src="https://github.com/J4n-M44rt3n/pain-squeezer/blob/master/knitted-sensor.JPG" width="500" height="350" />